-Heading to the final ‘homebase’ of the trip, go to Matsuyama Station and get off at Imabari Station.
+Heading to the trip’s final ‘home base’, go to Matsuyama Station and get off at Imabari Station.
 You will take a non-JR Pass bus from the front of the station, getting off at the Fukuyama Ekimae bus stop costing ¥2,600.
-The rest of this journey is free due to the JR Pass, first boarding at Fukuyama Station to Kokura Station, and then finally arriving at Beppu Station.
+The rest of this journey is free due to the JR Pass, first boarding at Fukuyama Station to Kokura Station and finally arriving at Beppu Station.

-The city of Beppu has seven essential geothermal hot springs, often referred to as the ‘Hells of Beppu’.
-These natural wonders are unique onsen in Japan, and some even have red boiling water.
+The city of Beppu has seven essential geothermal hot springs, often called the ‘Hells of Beppu’.
+These natural wonders are unique in Japan, and some even have red boiling water.
 What sets these hot springs apart from others is that they are for viewing rather than bathing.
 The scorching temperatures can rise to make it a hazard for anyone to bathe in it safely, hence the name ‘Hells of Beppu’.

 Day 11 – Ibusuki Onsen

-We will be heading down to the south of the country for the final day trip.
+We will head down to the country’s south for the final day trip.
 Get on at Beppu Station, travel to Kokura Station, towards Kagoshimachuo Station, and end at Ibusuki Station.

 Day 12 – Lazy day in Beppu Onsen